menon92/Jumping-Coney/README.md

 # About
 This is a jumping game.
-I found a skeleton of this game @kidscancode.
+I found a skeleton of this game https://github.com/kidscancode.
 Last few days i play with this and try to do some improvement to make this game more interesting and challenging.

 # Dependency
 * Python 2.7.6